Government to continue with oil exploration

 One hundred and fifty protesters had been blocking the entrances to the SkyCity convention centre in central Auckland, where the petroleum industry conference was being held.

-Next story in National: Twitter turns ten(ish) today
+Next story in New Zealand: Twitter turns ten(ish) today

 Copyright © 2016, Radio New Zealand